RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

     ... </p>
     ... """

-The last, important, field is the e-mail addreww name of the PDF field.
+The last, important, field is the e-mail address name of the PFG field.
 The default is the same we used above when we added an e-mail field to the PFG.
 You can still there put any title you gave to the field.

     >>> browser.getControl('Name of Form field that identifies the overseer').value = 'Your boss e-mail'